RahiAlam777/RahiAlam777.github.io/CharacterFrequency/readme.md

 # Character Frequency Counter

-A program that counters the frequency of characters by Rahi Alam.
+A program that counts the frequency of characters by Rahi Alam.

 ## Installation